digitoimistodude/dude-most-read-posts/README.md

 ### Usage

 This plugin does not have settings page or provide anything visible on front-end.
-Settings can be changed with [filters][#filters] listed below.
+Settings can be changed with [filters](#filters) listed below.

 **Plugin introduces two new [functions](#functions) to get most read posts.**